isaacboentoro/tutorial-6/README.md

 ## Reflection 4
 The second request was completely blocked until the first request (sleep) finishes processing.
 This happens because the server is single-threaded and proesses requests sequentially.
 The stream loop handles one connection at a time.

+## Reflection 5
+The ThreadPool struct contains a collection of workers(threads) and has a channel sender for dispatching jobs to the workers.
+The function new() creates a channel for communicatino between pool and workers, wraps the reciever in Arc<Mutex> to share ownership accross multiple owners, and to ensure only one worker accesses the reciever at a time.
+It then creates the specified number of workers each with its own thread.
+It then returns the thread pool with channel sender.